 Sports fans can easily be spotted by their collection of jerseys, and these make for great decorations.
 Getting them framed is a great way to display their love for sports and their favorite players.

 If your loved one had jewelry that was special to them, but either can’t be worn or is damaged in some way, the metal can be melted down into something completely new.
 For example, you can recycle a loved one’s jewelry into a ring, pendant, or something more personalized, such as this fingerprint pendant.

 Even a gemstone from rings or earrings can be turned into a new piece for a family member.
 Jewelers can easily take gemstones from one piece and set them in another, so you’re not limited to simple metal jewelry if you're looking to have it remade.

-If you are considering melting down old jewelry to create something new, consider opting into cremation jewelry.
+If you are considering melting down old jewelry to create something new, consider opting into cremation jewelry for ashes.
 This is a great way to incorporate your loved one’s ashes into a new design that signifies their personality or their values and beliefs.
 You can view our ultimate guide on buying cremation jewelry here.